vyshnvv/tictactoe/README.md

 # 🕹️ Real-Time TicTacToe Web App

 A real-time, multiplayer TicTacToe game built using the **MERN stack** and **Socket.IO**.
-Users can register, log in, challenge other users in real-time, and track their gameplay statistics like win rate and total games played.
+Users can register, log in, challenge other users in real-time, and track their gameplay statistics like win rate and total games played.\n
 ![License](https://img.shields.io/github/license/vyshnvv/tictactoe-web-app)
 ---